awsdocs/amazon-dynamodb-developer-guide/doc_source/GSI.OnlineOps.md

 + `OnlineIndexThrottleEvents`

 **Note**
-For more information on CloudWatch metrics related to DynamoDB, see [DynamoDB Metrics](metrics-dimensions.md#dynamodb-metrics)\.
+For more information about CloudWatch metrics related to DynamoDB, see [DynamoDB Metrics](metrics-dimensions.md#dynamodb-metrics)\.

 If the provisioned write throughput setting on the index is too low, the index build will take longer to complete\.
 To shorten the time it takes to build a new global secondary index, you can increase its provisioned write capacity temporarily\.